 President Abraham Lincoln first signed legislation to protect the Yosemite region for the enjoyment of all and gave birth to the National Parks movement.
 Some have called national parks “America’s best idea.”
 I view it as an inspired evolution of the concept of the commons.
 Today, nearly 100 countries around the world maintain and protect national parks.

-After all, we’re not that much different from chimpanzees or Capuchin monkeys.
+Humans are not that much different from chimpanzees or Capuchin monkeys.
 If you put a human and a chimp in a Man Vs. Wild scenario, undoubtedly the chimp would win.
 Individually, we humans are not that impressive when compared to other animals.
+So why have we come to dominate?
+Historian Yuval Noah Harari believes it’s our unique human sociability.

 How do Doctors Without Borders and the World Wildlife Fund and Oxfam and Amnesty International maintain consistently distinctive and professional identities across the world?
 I’m sure part of their secret is using an organizational style guide.